supratims/glide-bills/README.md

 Written by [Mike Lehan](http://twitter.com/m1ke) and [StuRents.com](http://sturents.com).

-It is based on the [Glide Ruby implementation](https://github.com/vpacher/glide) by Volker Pacher.

 ### Documentation

 A PDF API specification used to build this library, provided by Glide, can be found in `docs/`.
 I have been unable to find a copy of this made available elsewhere on the web.